kasmith11/Intro-to-Convolution-Neural-Networks/README.md

 Reshaping: https://stackoverflow.com/questions/41848660/why-the-negative-reshape-1-in-mnist-tutorial

 ## Working with categorical targets
-In order to work with the categorical targets in this dataset, we must do what known is known as "one-hot" encoding, meaning that each number is represented with a 1 in the dataset.
+In order to work with the categorical targets in this dataset, we must do what is known as "one-hot" encoding, meaning that each number is represented with a 1 in the dataset.
 For example a number 0 would be represent with [1,0,0,0,0,0,0,0,0,0] and the number 4 would be represented with [0,0,0,0,1,0,0,0,0,0].
 This allows us to train the model by assigning classes instead of having a model that assumes that a number with the class of 4 is greater than a number with the class of 0.

 Working with Categorical Data: https://machinelearningmastery.com/why-one-hot-encode-data-in-machine-learning/